android-com-pl/wp-ai-alt-generator/readme.txt

 The plugin uses the OpenAI API, which will incur costs.
 Please check the [OpenAI pricing page](https://openai.com/pricing/) for details.

 == Screenshots ==
+1. Bulk alt text generation.
-1. Generating alt text for an image in the media library.
+2. Generating alt text for an image in the media library.
-2. Generating alt text automatically on upload.
+3. Generating alt text automatically on upload.

 == Changelog ==